AgentLoneStar007/PythonBasicUtils/README.md

 else:
     myValue = 'some default value'
 ```
+This ensures that if config has not been loaded, it won't return an error.

 If you add any values to the config file, be sure to add them to the
 `createDefaultConfig` function as well.